5 Different Types of Nautiloids

 Conclusion

-It is hard to know where they all come from and how they all look because they come in many shapes and sizes.
+It is hard to know where they come from and how they all look because they come in many shapes and sizes.
 Fortunately, it is possible to identify them by looking at their features or behaviors.

 One type is called ammonites.
 They are extinct, but their fossils can be found worldwide.
 Another type, while more recent than ammonites, still became extinct because of something happening to the environment – such as global warming or pollution – many years ago.